heldersfaria/doubts/README.md

-# doubts
-This repository intends to write doubts.
+This repository means to suggests pieces of hazard code.